Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Generalized Feller semigroups and processes

 Additionally

-where $\lvert\mu\rvert$ denotes the total variation measure of $\mu$. $\mathbb{R}$. \end{theorem}
+where $\lvert\mu\rvert$ denotes the total variation measure of $\mu$. \end{theorem}

-We shall next consider strongly continuous semigroups on $ \mathcal{B}^\rho(X) $ spaces and recover very similar structures as well known for Feller semigroups on the space of continuous functions vanishing at $ \infty $ on locally compact spaces.
+We shall next consider positive, strongly continuous semigroups on $ \mathcal{B}^\rho(X) $ and recover very similar structures as for standard Feller semigroups on the space of continuous functions vanishing at $ \infty $ on locally compact spaces.

-\begin{definition} A family of bounded linear operators $P_t\colon\mathcal{B}^{\rho}(X)\to\mathcal{B}^{\rho}(X)$ for $ t \geq 0 $ is called \emph{generalized Feller semigroup} if \begin{enumerate} {{\bf F\arabic{enumi}}} \item $P_0=I$, the identity on $\mathcal{B}^{\rho}(X)$, \item $P_{t+s}=P_tP_s$ for all $t$, $s\ge 0$, \item for all $f\in\mathcal{B}^{\rho}(X)$ and $x\in X$, $\lim_{t\to 0+}P_t f(x)=f(x)$, \item there exist a constant $C\in\mathbb{R}$ and $\varepsilon>0$ such that for all $t\in [0,\varepsilon]$, $\lVert P_t\rVert_{L(\mathcal{B}^{\rho}(X))}\le C $. \item $P_t$ is positive for all $t\ge 0$, that is, for $f\in\mathcal{B}^{\rho}(X)$, $f\ge 0$, we have $P_t f\ge 0$. \end{enumerate} \end{definition}
+\begin{definition} A family of bounded linear operators $P_t\colon\mathcal{B}^{\rho}(X)\to\mathcal{B}^{\rho}(X)$ for $ t \geq 0 $ is called \emph{generalized Feller semigroup} if \begin{enumerate} {{\bf F\arabic{enumi}}} \item $P_0=I$, the identity on $\mathcal{B}^{\rho}(X)$, \item $P_{t+s}=P_tP_s$ for all $t$, $s\ge 0$, \item for all $f\in\mathcal{B}^{\rho}(X)$ and $x\in X$, $\lim_{t\to 0}P_t f(x)=f(x)$, \item there exist a constant $C\in\mathbb{R}$ and $\varepsilon>0$ such that for all $t\in [0,\varepsilon]$, $\lVert P_t\rVert_{L(\mathcal{B}^{\rho}(X))}\le C $. \item $P_t$ is positive for all $t\ge 0$, that is, for $f\in\mathcal{B}^{\rho}(X)$, $f\ge 0$, we have $P_t f\ge 0$. \end{enumerate} \end{definition}

 We obtain due to the Riesz representation property the following key theorem: \begin{theorem} Let $(P_t)_{t\ge 0}$ satisfy (i) to (iv) of Definition \ref{def:genFeller}.
 Then, $(P_t)_{t\ge 0}$ is strongly continuous on $\mathcal{B}^{\rho}(X)$, that is,